sftcd/openssl/esnistuff/building-curl-openssl-with-ech.md

 We've added support for ECH to a recent curl build.
 That can use HTTPS RRs published in the DNS, if curl is using DoH, or else can accept the relevant ECHConfig values from the command line.
+That works with either OpenSSL or WolfSSL as it's TLS provider, depending on how you build curl.

 This has not been tested.
 DO NOT USE!